-EOCWD, tests for unregulated chemicals in our water supply.
+In some cases, EOCWD goes beyond what is required by testing for unregulated chemicals that may have known health risks but do not have drinking water standards.
+For example, the Orange County Water District (OCWD), which manages the groundwater basin, and the Metropolitan Water District of Southern California (MWDSC), which supplies treated imported surface water to EOCWD, test for unregulated chemicals in our water supply.
 Unregulated chemical monitoring helps USEPA and DDW determine where certain chemicals occur and whether new standards need to be established for those chemicals to protect public health.

-Through drinking water quality testing programs carried out by MWDSC for treated surface water, and EOCWD for the water distribution system, your drinking water is consistently monitored from source to tap for regulated and unregulated constituents.
+Through drinking water quality testing programs carried out by OCWD for groundwater, MWDSC for treated surface water and EOCWD for the water distribution system, your drinking water is consistently monitored from source to tap for regulated and unregulated constituents.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.

 This report contains important information about your drinking water.
 Please contact East Orange County Water District at 714-538-5815 if you need assistance translating this information.
 Este informe contiene información muy importante sobre su agua potable.
 Para mas información ó traducción, favor de contactar a East Orange County Water District.
 Telefono: (714) 538-5815.